Follow us on: GitHub YouTube Vimeo Twitter LinkedIn

 • Bio-responsiveness: Novel bio-responsive interactive systems and interaction techniques using real-time sensed physiological data

-We study handheld and wearable sensors as a paradigm for collecting and processing affective data, across a range of domains including media consumption, automotive, fashion, and immersive XR experiences.
-Based on realistic testing grounds, and collaborating with several commercial and academic partners, we have deployed our technology and infrastructure in places such as the National Theatre of China in Shanghai and the Amsterdam Dance Event in the Netherlands.
-Our overall objective is to create intelligent and empathic systems that both respect user privacy and appropriately react to humans and their experiences.
+We study desktop, handheld, and wearable sensors as a paradigm for collecting and processing physiological data, across a range of domains including news media, automotive, fashion, and immersive XR experiences.
+We aim to base our research on realistic testing grounds, where we collaborate with several commercial and academic partners.
+We have deployed our technology and infrastructure in places such as the National Theatre of China in Shanghai and the Amsterdam Dance Event in the Netherlands, and carried out research using sensor- Instrumented vehicles on the road.
+Our overall objective is to create intelligent and empathic systems that can deeply understand users and their intentions, respect their privacy, and appropriately react to humans and their experiences.

 Topics